PhilParisi/PondAutomation/README.md

 There are three lights in the box that are used to communicate to people what's happening:
 - Green --> 'drought' state.
 No water flows as solenoid is shut.
 Everything is ok.
 - Blue --> 'flood' state.
 Water is flowing as solenoid is open.
 Everything is ok.
 - Red --> 'error' state.
 You shouldn't be in this state.
 Something is wrong and it's probably not evident.
-Try SSH'ing into the RPi, use tmux to get into the terminal, look at and note the recent messages, kill it (ctrl+c) and restart with `python3 automate_pond.py`.
+Try SSH'ing into the RPi, use tmux to get into the terminal, look at and note the recent messages, kill it (ctrl+c) and restart the pond.
 If that doesn't work, contact the programmer.

 ### Failure
 The solenoid is **normally closed**, which means: